Addiction (Ryan Leslie song): Commercial performance

-"Addiction" charted at number fifteen on the US Billboard Bubbling Under Hot 100 Singles for the week of August 23, 2008.
-The single debuted on the Billboard Bubbling Under R&B/Hip-Hop Singles at number fifteen, reaching number thirty-five on the main Hot R&B/Hip-Hop Songs chart.
-Additionally, it peaked at number thirty-five on the Hot R&B/Hip-Hop Airplay and thirty-nine on the Mainstream R&B/Hip-Hop charts.
-It also appeared on the Deutsche Black Charts peaking at number thirteen, having spent ten weeks on the chart.
+"Addiction" charted at number 15 on the US Billboard Bubbling Under Hot 100 Singles for the week of August 23, 2008.
+The single debuted on the Billboard Bubbling Under R&B/Hip-Hop Singles at number 15, reaching number 35 on the main Hot R&B/Hip-Hop Songs chart.
+Additionally, it peaked at number 35 on the Hot R&B/Hip-Hop Airplay and 39 on the Mainstream R&B/Hip-Hop charts.
+It also appeared on the Deutsche Black Charts peaking at number 13, having spent ten weeks on the chart.

 Remixes and other use

 The song received a number of reinterpretations by various artists such as Kid Cudi, who freestyled over the song in "London Girls."
 Hip hop duo Clipse released a remix of the track in December 2008, included on their mixtape Road to Till the Casket Drops.
-Wiz Khalifa also recorded a remix called "Addicted."
 Baas B and Brace covered the song on "Stalker."
-It was sampled by Olivia on her 2011 single "December," and by rapper Jay Wise on "Sneaker Head."
-Producer Lucas Patrick Smith, otherwise known by his moniker Robots With Rayguns, also sampled it on a song called "That Sound."
-Trey Songz shared his version of the track called "Addicted to Songz."
+It was sampled by Olivia on her 2011 single "December."

 Lunice and Altered Natives released their reworked versions in December 2010, as a part of Skydiver, a Cassie tribute remix compilation album by independent British label Local Action.
 Producer Phazz uploaded his remix online in 2013 and Iman Omari posted his adaptation in 2014, with Noisey writing that "he flips Ryan Leslie and Cassie's classic into a red-eyed slumber party where the snacks and conversation never run dry."